AgateHQ/axate-developer-docs/docs/content-api.md

-## Setup or provide API access to retrieve content
+### Setup or provide API access to retrieve content

+> If you’re on WordPress, WP-REST JSON Api would be that API, you can go directly to [Using WP-REST API (only for Wordpress)](./wordpress-api.md)

 This step is to prevent tech-savvy users from being able to circumvent Axate.